jordieres/AFERNANDEZ_ms_2024/InfluxDBms/README.md

 # README - InfluxDBms

 ## Description

-This folder contains the tools and configurations needed to interact with an InfluxDB database.
-It includes scripts for querying, processing, and visualizing data, as well as specific configuration files for database access.
+This folder contains a Python package designed to simplify interaction with an **InfluxDB** time-series database.
+It includes a core module (`influxdb_tools.py`) that provides a class for managing connections, querying sensor data, and retrieving structured results in `pandas` DataFrames.

-The main goal of this folder is to simplify access to and management of data stored in InfluxDB for projects related to data analysis and processing.
+The main goal of this package is to streamline access to and processing of telemetry or biometric data stored in InfluxDB — particularly for analytical workflows.

+This functionality is directly integrated into the script `extract_data.py`, located in the `test_influxdb/` directory.
+By running that script, an instance of the `cInfluxDB` class from `influxdb_tools` is created and executed to query the database and export the results as an Excel file.

+This setup allows for quick extraction of data from InfluxDB using predefined filters (e.g., time range, patient ID, foot side), making it easy to retrieve and analyze relevant subsets of your dataset.

 ## Setup – Install
 1. Ensure you have the following prerequisites installed: